 Nadi's public transport system mainly comprises large public buses and smaller, private mini-buses (often called share taxis).
 No metro or tram systems operate in Nadi or elsewhere in Fiji.
-Buses serve as a common transport mode for locals and budget-conscious travelers.
+Coaches serve as a common transport mode for locals and budget-conscious travelers.

 Nadi Bus Station is the central hub in Nadi town for both local and long-distance buses.
-You uncover buses departing to various points within Nadi and to other towns on Viti Levu from here.
+You discover buses departing to various points within Nadi and to other towns on Viti Levu from here.

 Private vans on semi-fixed routes.
 Wave them down anywhere; they are frequently quicker.